 You’re free to move on once your contracted task is completed.
 Your client isn’t required to offer any future work and you don’t have to perform any more work for your client (unless they contract your company to work on a new project).
-Your contract should reflect this arrangement.

 HMRC’s Employment Status Manual states that without mutuality of obligation “there can be no contract of any kind”.
 It also says that the basic requirements of mutuality of obligation (where the engager is obliged to pay a wage or other remuneration and the worker is obliged to provide his or her own work or skill) could be “present in either a contract of service or a contract for services and, on their own, will not determine the nature of a contract.”

-This might be why HMRC’s Check Employment Status for Tax (CEST) tool doesn’t take mutuality of obligation into account.
+This might be why HMRC’s Check Employment Status for Tax (CEST) tool doesn’t explicitly take mutuality of obligation into account.
 HMRC says this is because it assumes mutuality of obligation already exists if a contract is in place.

 But the Freelancer and Contractor Services Association’s (FCSA) chief executive, Julia Kermode, says HMRC’s view is ‘over-simplistic’: “In broad terms, MOO should be thought of whether there is an ongoing indefinite obligation for the client to offer work and whether there is an ongoing obligation to execute that work.”

 HMRC’s views on mutuality of obligation (and the fact it’s a complex topic) mean it’s important to get independent advice on your contracts, rather than rely on the CEST tool.
 Many accountants offer professional review services – please use this article as a guide only and speak to a professional if you're not sure about anything.